Table of Contents

 If an organization must follow GDPR, it’s essential to review the law’s requirements, because they are unique from other regulatory standards.
 For instance, GDPR states that cookies could be considered PII.
 The law differentiates between PII and “personal identifiers.”
 A personal identifier added to personal information would provide an attacker with the data needed to identify an individual from basic personal information.
 For instance, an attacker could not do much with the name “John Doe,” but combining it with geolocation data, the attacker could narrow down their search to the correct John Doe.

-Best Cybersecurity Practices for Working with PII
+Best Cybersecurity Practices for Working With PII

-For instance, HIPAA and PCI-DSS might require organizations to use SSL/TLS (HTTPS) when transferring sensitive data.
+For instance, HIPAA and PCI-DSS might require organizations to use SSL/TLS (HTTPS) when transferring sensitive data and PII.
 The organization would then be required to encrypt any sensitive data in the database.
 However, you still need to define a set of strategies for internal access, backups, archives, and who within the organization can view PII.
 If users access PII remotely, they should be required to use VPN and multifactor authentication (MFA).

 Phishing and social engineering attacks are common for credential theft.
 Employees should be educated on the dangers of phishing and social engineering, and they should be taught to recognize an attack and report it.
 Overall education on regulatory guidelines that oversee data and the people who access it should be a part of employee education.
 Several other cybersecurity solutions can be used to stop phishing, such as email filters, DMARC, SPF, and DNS-based content blockers.